Option A: npm (works everywhere with Node.js)

 claude --versionYou should see a version number.
 If you get "command not found", make sure your npm global bin directory is in your system PATH.

-This is where people get tripped up, so read carefully.
+This is where people get tripped up, so it's worth reading carefully.

 There are two ways to authenticate, and they have different billing implications: